Fencing Score Sheet

 A fencing score sheet records every touch scored and received across pool bouts, direct elimination rounds, and team relay matches.
 Pool sheets use a matrix where each fencer's row shows their result against every other fencer in the group, with columns for victories, touches scored (TS), touches received (TR), and indicator (the difference between TS and TR).
 Direct elimination sheets track touches up to 15 across three periods.

 Fencing tournaments run in two stages: pools (round-robin groups of 5 to 7 fencers, each bout to 5 touches) followed by direct elimination (single-elimination bracket, each bout to 15 touches).
 Both stages need different score sheet formats.
-This page covers free templates for pool bouts, DE bouts, and team relay matches, plus scoring rules for all three weapons.
+This page covers free templates for pool bouts, DE bouts, and team relay matches.
+For how bouts are structured (period timing, right of way, weapon-specific scoring rules, NCAA vs FIE format differences), see our fencing bout format and scoring system guide.
 Each template can be downloaded as an image or copied into a spreadsheet.

 Pool Bout Score Sheet